harman-pm2/oci-token-exchange-action/CONTRIBUTING.md

    - Create a [pull request](#pull-request-process) targeting the `develop` branch.
    - Address review comments and ensure all checks pass.
    - After approval, a repository maintainer will merge your pull request into `develop`.
-   - The `build-and-commit.yml` workflow will automatically build and commit updated `dist/` files.
+   - The `build-and-commit.yml` workflow will automatically build and commit updated `dist/` files to the `develop` branch.
    - Verify all tests pass on the `develop` branch.

 3. **Creating a Release:**